interpolatefunction interpolate(x1,x2,...,xn,y1,y2,...,yn,mat) result(xi)

 This function returns the linearly interpolated value of an n-dimensional function, with n < 7.
 The variables x1, x2, …, xn are the values of the variables to be interpolated over their coresponding grids y1, y2, …., yn, and mat is an n-dimensional array with the results.

-Dependencies: error, interpolation
+Internal dependencies: error, interpolation

 Note: interpolate is an interface that calls specific functions depending on the dimension of mat.
 These functions are interpolate1d, interpolate2d, …, interpolate6d.